eclipse-cdt-cloud/timeline-chart/doc/documentation.md

 * General possibilities to add additional graphical layers (e.g. markers or icons) is foreseen.
 * The library provides with a pull hook, to lazily fetch data from any source.
 * Selection of elements (single units) is accessible with a full read/write/listen API.
 * Keystroke handling for navigation and time selection is supported.
-For a selected row, it possible to use left/right arrow to go from one time element start to end and vice versa.
-Using shift + left and right will do a time selection and the cursors T1 and T2 are drawn accordingly.
+For a selected row, it's possible to use left/right arrow to go from one element's start time to end and vice versa, as well as skipping to the next/previous element on that row.
+Using shift + left mouse click will select a time range and the cursors T1 and T2 are drawn accordingly.
 * WASD Keystrokes are avaliable for zooming and navigation.
 * The view is connected to a time controller instance and sync its viewport, zoom level cursors bi-directionally